Auslander Regularity of p-adic Distribution Algebras: Uniform pro- groups and -valuations

 \section{Uniform pro-$p$ groups and $p$-valuations}

-The aim of this section is to clarify the relation between uniform pro-$p$ groups and the $p$-valued groups introduced in [ST5].
-We begin by recalling the basic properties of uniform groups.
-For the details we refer to [DDMS].
+We begin by clarifying the relation between uniform pro-$p$ groups (as introduced in \cite{DDMS}) and certain $p$-valued groups introduced in \cite{ST5}.
+Let us first recall the definitions of these groups and their basic properties.

 Let $G$ be a topologically finitely generated pro-$p$ group.
 Denoting by $G^l$ the subgroup of $G$ generated by $l$-th powers the {\it lower $p$-series} $(P_i(G))_{i\geq 1}$ is inductively defined via